Chair of Communication Studies with a Focus on Communication Ethics

 Inter-/transnational perspectives complement this orientation.
 The chair focuses its activities on Germany, France and Great Britain, as well as some references to research in Latin America.
 The approach is often comparative.

 Teaching combines the theory of communication ethics with skills required for practical communication.
-This not only affects students' own communicative and media-related actions, and consequently their communication and media skills, but also the provides them with skills for future careers in journalism, PR and other fields such as organisational communication, media regulation, or media education, as well as applied media and communication research.
+This not only affects students' own communicative and media-related actions, and consequently their communication and media skills, but also provides them with skills for future careers in journalism, PR and other fields such as organisational communication, media regulation, or media education, as well as applied media and communication research.

 Theories of media communication are equally important to our teaching and research as those of interpersonal communication.
 Interpersonal communication is central to the teaching of attitudes, opinions and values, even in a mediatised society.
 In both private and public communication, interpersonal communication no longer primarily takes place in a shared place and/or at the same time, but increasingly by means of social media and digital communication tools that delimit the relationships between time and space.